Christian and I were married eighteen years ago.

 I wanted this birthday dinner to be extra special for our family.

-our wedding day from start to finish, (well, I guess not everything).
+our wedding day from start to finish (well, not everything).

 The girls wanted to talk about my dress, the flowers, who came to the wedding,

-what the weather was like, and the food we ate at the lunch.
+the weather, and the food we ate at lunch.